vangilikanish/FinanceAutomation/README.md

 # Finance Automation
- I automate my finacnces so that at the end of every month I get to see my spending and expenses.
+ I automate my finances, so that at the end of every month I get to see my spending and expenses.